awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 ### Connecting with the Amazon Web Services JDBC Driver for MySQL<a name="Aurora.Connecting.JDBCDriverMySQL"></a>

 The AWS JDBC Driver for MySQL is a client driver designed for the high availability of Aurora MySQL\.
-The AWS JDBC Driver for MySQL is drop\-in compatible with the MySQL Connector/J driver\.
+The driver is drop\-in compatible with the MySQL Connector/J driver\.
 To install or upgrade your connector, replace the MySQL connector \.jar file \(located in the application CLASSPATH\) with the AWS JDBC Driver for MySQL \.jar file, and update the connection URL prefix from `jdbc:mysql://` to `jdbc:mysql:aws://`\.

 The AWS JDBC Driver for MySQL takes full advantage of the failover capabilities of Aurora MySQL\.
-The AWS JDBC Driver for MySQL fully maintains a cache of the DB cluster topology and each DB instance's role, either primary DB instance or Aurora Replica\.
-It uses this topology to bypass the delays caused by DNS resolution so that a connection to the new primary DB instance is established as fast as possible\.
+In the event of a failover, the driver queries the cluster directly for the new topology instead of using DNS resolution\.
+By querying the cluster directly, the driver is able to connect to the new primary faster in a reliable and predictable manner, avoiding potential delays caused by DNS resolution\.

+The AWS JDBC Driver for MySQL supports IAM database authentication\.
+For more information, see [AWS IAM Database Authentication](https://github.com/awslabs/aws-mysql-jdbc#aws-iam-database-authentication) in the AWS JDBC Driver for MySQL GitHub repository\.
+For more information about IAM database authentication, see [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.

 For more information about the AWS JDBC Driver for MySQL and complete instructions for using it, see [the AWS JDBC Driver for MySQL GitHub repository](https://awslabs.github.io/aws-mysql-jdbc/)\.